yeasin2002/Programming-Resources-And-Notes/README.md

 #### use this code on your scripts tag on your  package.json file   ( on scripts tag)

+ ⭕ If you are using vite/ webpack or any kind of bunlder then you don't need to add this

 ```json
     "build": " npx tailwindcss -i ./src/tailwind.css  -o ./public/style.css -w",
     "build-p": "postcss ./src/tailwind.css  -o ./public/style.css -w"